outdreamer/build-a-cure-1/docs/analysis_types.md

   - users should be builders by the end of each game

+  - the questions of each problem space can be mapped to user tasks within a game, defined by a set of rules creating similar questions answerable in the game

   - when builders have taught enough users, builders should move on to being users of another game, in an alternating cycle

   https://twitter.com/remixerator/status/1217718371816329217